thegrindnet/se_project_react/README.md

 ## 📌 Overview

-SE Project React is a front-end application built with **React** that allows users to interact with an external API, view dynamic data, and manage personalized content.
+SE Project React is a front-end application built with **React** that allows users to look for the weather forecast in their area.
+The app helps the user decide what clothing to wear based on the information provided by the Openweather API.
 The project emphasizes component-based design, modern styling practices, and clean file organization.

 ---